robert/robert.github.com/_posts/2018-11-31-wavefunction-collapse-algorithm.md

 If you want `SEA` tiles to be permitted to the `RIGHT` as well as the `LEFT` of `COAST` tiles then you'll need additional rules: `(SEA, COAST, RIGHT)` and `(COAST, SEA, LEFT)`.

-Remember that we don't have to list all of these rules ourselves.
+As I mentioned earlier, we don't have to create the list of all of these rules ourselves.
 Wavefunction Collapse can produce the ruleset for an Even Simpler Tile Model by parsing an example input image and compiling a list of all the 3-tuples that it contains.

 <img src="/images/wfc-tuples.png" />

 By inspecting the above example image, an Even Simpler Tiled Model observes that sea tiles can only go below or to the side of coast tiles, or anywhere next to other sea tiles.
 It also notes that coast tiles can go to the side of land, sea or other coast tiles, but only above sea tiles and below land ones.
 It makes no attempt to infer any more complex rules, like "sea tiles must be adjacent to at least one other sea tile" or "every island must contain at least one land tile".
 No tile exerts any influence over which types of tile may or may not be placed 2 or more squares away from it.
 This is like a wedding plan model in which the only type of rule is "X may sit next to Y".

-When analyzing the example iamge, we also need to record the frequency at which each tile appears.
+When using our to analyze the input image, we also need to record the frequency at which each of its tiles appears.
 We will later use these numbers as weights when deciding which square's wavefunction to collapse, and when choosing which tile to assign to a square when it is being collapsed.

 Once we know the rules that our output image must adhere to, we are ready to build and collapse our output image's wavefunction.